 If you have additional information on a concern or know someone who does, we want to know.
 Our office number is 865-974-9600 and UTPD’s number is 865-974-3114 / 911.
 Information on our process and other resources can be found at titleix.utk.edu including the full Policy on Sexual Misconduct, Relationship Violence, Stalking, and Retaliation.

 Please encourage people to call 911 with any immediate safety concerns.

 Thank you for your action and willingness to work with us.

 The University of Tennessee is committed to creating and maintaining a safe and non-discriminatory learning, living, and working environment free from sexual misconduct, relationship violence, stalking, and retaliation.

 In September 2016, UT President Joe DiPietro appointed a special, independent commission to review and address Title IX compliance across the UT System.
 The commission released a report of its findings in June 2017.
-In August 2017, Chancellor Beverly Davenport established the Office of Title IX to provide a comprehensive community approach to the institution’s Title IX responsibility.
+In August 2017, the university established the Office of Title IX to provide a comprehensive community approach to the institution’s Title IX responsibility.
 Under the direction of the Title IX Coordinator, Title IX team members, housed in critical areas across campus, work collaboratively to educate the campus community, prevent incidents, support those in need, and address Title IX-related concerns.

 Utilizing the commission’s report, national benchmarking, and current research, the University of Tennessee has identified our Title IX commitment grounded in the Center for Disease Control’s Social-Ecological Model.